 3. Region OCR — surgical OCR on image regions in bad pages

-4. Full OCR — re-extract remaining empty pages completely
+4. Full OCR — re-extract empty pages with Surya, Marker, or Mistral OCR

-5. Merge — combine good + fixed pages in order
+5. Merge — combine good + repaired pages in original order

 The key differentiator: per-page confidence scoring.
-After extraction, pdfmux runs 5 quality checks on every page — character density, alphabetic ratio, word structure, whitespace patterns, and mojibake detection.
+After extraction, pdfmux runs five quality checks on every page — character density, alphabetic ratio, word structure, whitespace patterns, and mojibake detection.
 Each page gets a confidence score from 0 to 1.
-Pages that score below the threshold get re-extracted with a better tool.
+Pages below the threshold get re-extracted with a better tool.

 All pages good?
 Zero OCR overhead.
-You only pay for what’s broken.
+You only pay (in latency or dollars) for the pages that are actually broken.

 What this looks like in practice